harshkv/Fragment_ProfileBuilder/README.md

 # Fragment_ProfileBuilder

 Built an Android Application using a single Main Activity and multiple fragments.
-The Fragments communicate between other Fragments and Activity.Information is saved using SharedPreferences.
+The Fragments communicate between other Fragments and Activity.Information is saved using SharedPreferences using GSON Library.

 The application enables a new student to enter and edit their information, and save it using shared preferences making use of three fragments namely: My Profile (main screen), Select Avatar, and Display My Profile.